aws-samples/emr-on-eks-benchmark/README.md

 ```
 ## Build benchmark utility docker image

-This repo has the [auto-build workflow](./.github/workflows/relase-package.yaml) enabled, which builds the [eks-spark-benchmark image](https://github.com/aws-samples/emr-on-eks-benchmark/pkgs/container/emr-on-eks-benchmark) triggered by code changes in the main branch.
+This repo has the [auto-build workflow](./.github/workflows/relase-package.yaml) enabled, which builds the [eks-spark-benchmark image](https://github.com/aws-samples/emr-on-eks-benchmark/pkgs/container/eks-spark-benchmark) triggered by code changes in the main branch.
+It is a docker image based on Apache Spark base image.

 To build manually, run the command:
 ```bash